Monthly Tech-Tip from Tony Hansen SignUp

 A frit batch has tested bad

 Just as Mother Nature is responsible for variations in natural minerals, commercial frit manufacturers can and do release material with variations.
-Frits are made of recipes that must be dosed, mixed, smelted, quenched and ground - leaving plenty of room for error.
+Frits are made of recipes that must be dosed, mixed, smelted, quenched and ground - leaving plenty of room for error in the process.
 Shown here is an example of a combination of improper mixing and inadequate smelting.
 Frits can be made from soluble and carbonate materials that off-gas during smelting, leaving a glass of zero LOI.
-But that did not happen here: This melt fluidity test shows a good and faulty batch.
+But that did not happen here: This melt fluidity test comparing two batches of the same frit shows a good and faulty one.
 The volatiles (as exhibited by the bubbles) were not the only problem, a glaze containing 50% of this had severely inadequate melting.
-Interestingly, the two-pallet batch showed the best results at the top of the first pallet and the worst at the bottom of the second.
+Interestingly, the two-pallet batch (according to the marking on the bags) showed the best results at the top of the first pallet and the worst at the bottom of the second.
 Another load of faulty frit received later showed similar bubbling but was alumina-short (turning our production matte glaze glossy).

 How runs of Alberta Slip are compared in production testing